drubinstein/pokerl/content/docs/chapter-3/metrics/index.md

 {{< figure
   src="assets/maxcut.png"
-  caption="A screenshot of a heatmap on WandB mid-experiment where the agent is fixated on cutting multiple trees in a loop." class="ma0 w-75"
+  caption="A screenshot of a heatmap on Wandb mid-experiment where the agent is fixated on cutting multiple trees in a loop." class="ma0 w-75" link="assets/maxcut.png"
 >}}

 </div>